RajidiSahithi/Session_9/README.md

 ## IMPORTING_LIBRARIES
 Import the required libraries.
-* NumPy is used for for numerical operations.The torch library is used to import Pytorch.
+* NumPy is used for numerical operations.
+The torch library is used to import Pytorch.
 * Pytorch has an nn component that is used for the abstraction of machine learning operations.
 * The torchvision library is used so that to import the CIFAR-10 dataset.
 This library has many image datasets and is widely used for research.
-The transforms can be imported to resize the image to equal size for all the images.
+The transforms can be imported to resize the image to an equal size for all the images.
-* The optim is used train the neural Networks.
+* The optim is used to train the neural Networks.
-* MATLAB libraries are imported to plot the graphs and arrange the figures with labelling
+* MATLAB libraries are imported to plot the graphs and arrange the figures with labeling
 * Albumenations are imported for Middle Man's Data Augmentation Strategy
 * cv2 is imported